-You can reconstruct the largeny.bin and largeny.heap files from their source code, but that process requires a working version of Largeny or PLT Scheme v37x; unless you're porting Largeny or Petit Largeny to a brand new target architecture, it's easier to obtain those files from a binary distribution of Largeny.
+You can reconstruct the larceny.bin and larceny.heap files from their source code, but that process requires a working version of Larceny.
+Unless you're porting Larceny or Petit Larceny to a brand new target architecture, it's easier to obtain those files from a binary distribution of Larceny.